Dan Breen: Post-Civil War

-Breen applied to the Irish government for a service pension under the Military Service Pensions Act, 1934, and was awarded nine years service in 1935 at Grade A for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+Breen, then living in Lower Leeson Street, Dublin, sought a wound pension from the Free State in December 1923 under the Army Pensions Act, 1923, and was awarded £150 a year (75% disability from wounds).
+He later applied for a service pension under the Military Service Pensions Act, 1934.
+He was awarded nine years' service in 1935 at Grade A for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.

 Breen wrote a best-selling account of his guerrilla days, My Fight for Irish Freedom, in 1924.

 Politics

 Fianna Fáil TD

 In January 1927, he became the first anti-treaty TD to take the Oath of Allegiance and sit in the Dáil Éireann after the establishment of the Irish Free State.

 Standing as an Independent Republican he was defeated in the June 1927 general election.
 Thereafter Breen travelled to the United States, where he opened a speakeasy.
 He returned to Ireland in 1932 following the death of his mother, and regained his seat as a member of Fianna Fáil in the Dáil at that year's general election.
 He represented his Tipperary constituency without a break until his retirement at the 1965 election.